 The exhibition is organized by the Stedelijk in collaboration with the Museum Brandhorst, and is curated by Stedelijk Museum director Beatrix Ruf and Collection Brandhorst director Achim Hochdörfer, in close collaboration with the artist.
 From Amsterdam the exhibition will travel to Munich.

 Seth Price (1973, Palestine) studied literature and political science in the United States, and moved slowly into an art world career by way of experimental film and video.
 He staged his first solo art exhibition in 2004.
 His work has been exhibited at the Whitney Biennial (2008), the Biennale di Venezia (2010,) and dOCUMENTA 13 (2012).
 He has staged solo presentations at Kunsthalle Zurich (2008), the Kunstverein in Cologne (2008), and the MAMBo in Bologna (2009).
 He lives in New York City.

-Seth Price: Social Synthetic is curated by Stedelijk Museum director Beatrix Ruf supported by co-curator Leontine Coelewij, it is developed in close collaboration with the artist.
+Seth Price - Social Synthetic is curated by Stedelijk Museum director Beatrix Ruf supported by co-curator Leontine Coelewij, it is developed in close collaboration with the artist.
 The exhibition is organized in collaboration with the Museum Brandhorst in Munich.
-The Stedelijk Museum would like to thank Petzel Gallery, Capitain Petzel Gallery, Galerie Gisela Capitain and Galerie Chantal Crousel for their cooperation and support for the exhibition and publication.
+The Stedelijk Museum would like to thank Petzel Gallery, Capitain Petzel Gallery, Galerie Gisela Capitain and Galerie Chantal Crousel for their cooperation and support of the exhibition and publication.

-Seth Price: Social Synthetic is generously supported in part by the International Collector Circle, Art Mentor Foundation Lucerne and Mondriaan Fund.
+Seth Price - Social Synthetic is generously supported in part by the International Collector Circle, Art Mentor Foundation Lucerne and Mondriaan Fund.